nvtkaszpir/rpi-power-button/README.md

 - if your rpi is lacking power from power source then shutdown event may not be triggered - make sure you shut down device before power source is under certain threshold (there are special addons/hats for that)
+- sometimes if your rpi is overloaded it may take more time to keep and hold the button to actually trigger shutdown
 - your pull request may be rejected if I do not feel I need it

 ## Other